ipa320/jenkins_setup/README.md

     sudo /etc/init.d/jenkins restart

-After a successfull installation you can access the jenkins server in your browser at [http://localhost:8080](http://localhost:8080).
+After a successful installation you can access the jenkins server in your browser at [http://localhost:8080](http://localhost:8080).

 ## Jenkins configuration